ljsinclair/featurebase-docs/docs/community/com-config/com-config-manage-fb-services.md

 ## Manage FeatureBase services

-* Open a CLI and the `/featurebase` installation directory.
+* Open a CLI and CD to the `/featurebase` installation directory.

 | Description | Command |
 |---|---|